 Their population numbers were last checked in 2015, so this information could have change somewhat since then.
 However, they are not checked as frequently as endangered species, since they are classified in a lower risk category.

 Despite this lower risk, conservation groups still pay attention to them, and they try to make changes where possible to prevent these bats from being further harmed.
 Its primary threat is habitat loss caused by humans, but this bat is also studied and used for scientific research regarding macular degeneration in humans.

-What does the Honduran white bat eat?
+What do Honduran white bats eat?
 These bats prefer to eat a certain species of fig that grows in rainforests.
-This is their number one choice, but the Honduran white bat diet can also include other fruits that may be found in the same areas.
+This is their number one choice, but the Ectophylla alba diet can also include other fruits that may be found in the same areas.
 They eat almost exclusively fruit but will eat other types of plants if they absolutely have to.

 Despite this, they are classified as frugivorous, meaning they eat only fruit, and they are the second-smallest frugivorous bat species.
 Scientists do not fully understand how these bats are capable of not only surviving, but also thriving on a diet of one type of fig.

 What is the current average population of this animal?
 Is it still doing okay, or is it an endangered species?